Analysis: Politics hinders aid to Arab Spring economies

 "There is no such thing as a Marshall Plan for the MENA (Middle East and North Africa) region," said Alia Moubayed, senior economist for the Middle East at Barclays Capital in London, referring to the U.S. aid scheme which helped Europe recover after World War Two.

-"Resource-rich Arab countries are channelling their financial support directly to Arab Spring countries in need based on their own economic and political strategic interests."
+"Resource-rich Arab countries are channeling their financial support directly to Arab Spring countries in need based on their own economic and political strategic interests."

 PLEDGES